zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 ### Example: Allowing legacy identifiers

-Introducing new keywords to the grammar is a possibly breaking change &mdash; what if existing code already uses the keywords as identifiers?
+Introducing a new keyword to the grammar is a possibly breaking change &mdash; what if existing code already uses the keyword as an identifier?

 For example, before `await` was a keyword, someone might have written the following code: